-Fees will be negotiated with you in the initial session.
+Fees will be negotiated with you prior to your initial session.

-The current Medicare rebate for a Psychologist is $86.15* per individual counselling session, for up to 10 sessions per calendar year.
-The current Social Work rebate is $74.80.
-This means that after receiving the Medicare Rebate, you will be out-of-pocket between $35.20 to $105.20 per session.
-To be eligible for a Medicare rebate you will need a GP referral and Mental Health Treatment Plan (MHTP). (*Note that whilst the rebate varies slightly for different Allied Health Professionals (psychologist, mental health social worker, occupational therapist), ACON will adjust the sliding scale payment accordingly to ensure your out-of-pocket payment remains the same regardless of which type of Allied Health Professional you see).
+The current Medicare rebate for a Psychologist is $88.25* per individual counselling session, for up to 10 sessions per calendar year.
+The current Social Work rebate is $77.80.
+This means that after receiving the Medicare Rebate, you will be out-of-pocket between $31.75 to $102.20 per session.
+To be eligible for a Medicare rebate you will need a GP referral and Mental Health Treatment Plan (MHTP).

 Couples counselling does not attract a Medicare rebate.